Updated: July 28, 2017

 - You don’t control the experience.
 I’m a strong proponent of controlling the user experience.
 With ads, you control almost none of it.
 You don’t do the design for the ads and you don’t do the design of the site at the other end of the ad.
 All you can do is control where the ad is shown.
 This makes you a very poor middleman.

-- You are constantly searching for new companies to advertise on your site.
+- If you aren’t part of an ad network then you are constantly searching for new companies to advertise on your site.
 This one was always a pain in the ass for me.
 I wanted to spend time making my site better, but if I ignored selling my ad space then I wouldn’t have money to continue to make my site better.
 You can join an ad network, but that means you are giving up a percentage of the revenue.
 Work hard to only get 50% of the money?
 Bleh.

 - There is a low ceiling for earning potential.
 There is only so much that people will pay to advertise on a site so while your site continues to grow in popularity, your ad rates could very well stay the same.
 That means the only way to increase ad revenue is by showing more ads which then devalues the other ads and your site.